CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ## Response to Reports

 The maintainer(s) aim to acknowledge your security report as soon as possible.
-However, this project is maintained by a single person in their spare time, and they cannot guarantee a rapid response.
+However, this project is maintained by a single volunteer in their spare time, and they cannot guarantee a rapid response.
 If you have not received a response from them within a week, then please send a reminder to them and copy the report to CPANSec at